 Trendall and Bond shared a flat on the 2nd floor on the Leopold Street side of the building.
 Arthur Cooper, a bit of an eccentric, had a pet gibbon (a small long-armed ape) called "Tertius" which he had smuggled into Australia.
 He took it everywhere he went.

-The codebreakers at FRUMEL would receive intrecepted IJN messages, which they would then decrypt and send on to the Commander of the Southwest Pacific Force (COMSOWESPACFOR) Their expertise in breaking codes was renowned.
+The codebreakers at FRUMEL would receive intercepted IJN messages, which they would then decrypt and send on to the Commander of the Southwest Pacific Force (COMSOWESPACFOR).
+Their expertise in breaking codes was renowned.
 In mid 1942 an Australian officer from the Australian Army Cipher Production Unit located at nearby "Grosvenor" in Queens Road showed off his unbreakable code to Major Treweek at "Monterey".
 He was astounded when Treweek took only 24 hours to unravel his unbreakable code.

 Each of the groups at "Monterey" worked very independently.
 Some people who knew each other never saw the other person the whole time they were based at "Monterey".